 It is ultimately the student's responsibility to plan and pay for all needed books and/or supplies in a timely fashion.
 For more information on Emergency Loans, go the Frequently Asked Questions on the Business Office Website.

-Installment payment plans for tuition and fees are available for most students.
-The University offers two options to pay by installments: 3 payment plan (33% prior to the start of the semester with two more payments during the semester of 33% and 34%) and a 4 payment plan (25% prior to the start of the semester with three more payments during the semester of 25%).
+The installment payment plan for tuition and fees are available for most students.
+The University offers one option to pay by installments with a 4 payment plan (25% prior to the start of the semester with three more payments during the semester of 25%).
 A nonrefundable processing fee of $20.00 will be charged and a late fee of $25.00 will be added to each installment not received by the due date.

 A STUDENT WHO FAILS TO MAKE FULL PAYMENT OF TUITION AND MANDATORY FEES, INCLUDING ANY INCIDENTAL FEES, BY THE DUE DATE MAY BE PROHIBITED FROM REGISTERING FOR CLASSES UNTIL FULL PAYMENT IS MADE.
 A STUDENT WHO FAILS TO MAKE FULL PAYMENT PRIOR TO THE END OF THE SEMESTER OR TERM MAY BE DENIED CREDIT FOR WORK DONE THAT SEMESTER OR TERM.